EsraaAldih/HiGE_backend/README.md

 - A registered user as trainee can daily keep track of water amount she drinks by notifying her to drink 1/2 L each 3 hours .Depending on the amount of water she drinks per day she will get a weekly report of her progress.
 - A registered user as trainee can input her own plans in todo list .
 - Registered user as trainee can choose to have a private trainer from our participated trainers to follow up with them in case they need futher personal       guidance.
-- Our App provides Community Section for our registered users to allow trainers to share healthy tips and knowledge aganist lifestyles mistakes.
+- Our App provides Community Section for our registered users to allow trainers to share healthy tips and knowledge aganist healthy lifestyle mistakes.

  ## Functionalities In Depth
  - HIGE App backend is implemented using Django Framework,Django-rest for building end points and Django rest-auth for managing users registration and authentication.
  - By customizing Django User Model authenticated Users of the sytems are divided into 2 categories
      1.  trainee (female):
+        - trainee has the privilidges to :
+            -register,required data for registeration (email,username,current weight,age,medical history (boolean field))

+        -
- 2.  trainer :
+     3.  trainer :